Canada Immigration Backlog Drops as IRCC Accelerates Processing Efforts

 Azadeh Haidari-Garmash is a Regulated Canadian Immigration Consultant (RCIC) registered with a number #R710392.
 She has assisted immigrants from around the world in realizing their dreams to live and prosper in Canada.
 Known for her quality-driven immigration services, she is wrapped with deep and broad Canadian immigration knowledge.

 Being an immigrant herself and knowing what other immigrants can go through, she understands that immigration can solve rising labor shortages.
-As a result, Azadeh has over 10 years of experience in helping a large number of people immigrating to Canada.
+As a result, Azadeh has extensive experience in helping a large number of people immigrating to Canada.
 Whether you are a student, skilled worker, or entrepreneur, she can assist you with cruising the toughest segments of the immigration process seamlessly.

 Through her extensive training and education, she has built the right foundation to succeed in the immigration area.
 With her consistent desire to help as many people as she can, she has successfully built and grown her Immigration Consulting company – VisaVio Inc. She plays a vital role in the organization to assure client satisfaction.